athoune/logator/README.md

 Using it
 --------

-Log is handled as an iterable lines object.
-The basic example is a file.

-You build your own parser with multiple heritage.
-Attributes can be static (from a regex parsing) or dynamic.
+You need a **source**.
+Something wich iterate log line.
+The simplest way is STDIN and files, but you can also use syslogd protocol or more complex source.

+For reading loglines, you need a **reader**.
+Reader is basically a regex with simple string manipulations.
+You can add dynamic getter for castly query (ip to country for example).
-Logator handles lazy loading and memoization.
+Dynamic attributes are lazy loaded and memoized.

-You can use filters.

-User Agent parsing is stolen from Google code : http://code.google.com/p/ua-parser/.
+Query is done with **filter**, wich can be piped.

+Result can be return as dict wich can be easily serialized if you wont to index it or storing it.

 	from logator.log import log
 	from logator.weblog import Common, UserAgent, HostByName, Filter_by_code, Filter_by_attribute

-	class Line(Common, UserAgent, HostByName):
-		pass
+	#The filter
+	filtr = Filter_by_code([200]) | Filter_by_attribute('command', 'GET')

+	#The source
-	f = open('/var/log/apache2/access.log', 'r')
+	logs = open('/var/log/apache2/access.log', 'r')

+	#Lighttpd is the reader with two dynamic attributes reader : UserAgent, HostByName
-	for line in log(Line, f, Filter_by_code([200]) | Filter_by_attribute('command', 'HEAD')):
+	for line in filtr.filter(logs, Lighttpd, UserAgent, HostByName): print line.as_dict()

-		print line.url, line.userAgent.pretty(), line.os#, line.hostByName
+User Agent parsing is stolen from Google code : http://code.google.com/p/ua-parser/.

 The futur
 ---------

+ - √ Filter
+ - √ Dynamic attributes
  - √ Parsing http server log
+ - _ Parsing mail log (postfix + amavis)
  - _ Reading stdin
+ - _ Reading syslog protocol
+ - _ Reading "à la" tail -f
  - _ Filling a mongo database
  - √ IP to country
  - _ Querying